IndustrialCodeGuy/Windows-Imaging-Utility/README.md

 Windows Imaging Utility is capable of destructive disk operations.
 Review the selected source, target, disk number, partition, and image before confirming an operation.

-When running in full Windows, the utility protects the currently running Windows installation from operations that would overwrite or repartition it.
+When running in Windows, the utility protects the currently running Windows installation from operations that would overwrite or repartition it.
 In particular, FFU apply/capture and whole-disk WIM deployment are blocked against the live Windows disk, and WIM capture/apply is blocked against the running Windows partition where appropriate.

 The utility does not move or replace the host system's `C:` drive assignment.
 Temporary drive letters used during deployment are released after the operation completes.